 Pineapple Agua Fresca (or Agua de Pina) is the best of the best in Mexican drinks.

 In Tabasco, Mexico, you see pineapples growing everywhere.
-Streets vendors sell cups of pineapple slices with chili powder and lime.
-It’s tough to eat because the fruit is so juicy that the fruit juice runs down your arm.
+Streets vendors sell cups of fresh pineapple slices with chili powder and lime.
+It’s tough to eat because the fruit is so juicy.

 Smell the bottom of the fruit.
 When you put it near your nose, it should smell like pineapple.

 Also, look for a small amount of “give” when you squeeze it gently.
 Look for green leaves on the pineapple.

 Got leftover pineapple?
 It’s a good reason to make this recipe and a million times better than soft drinks.

 Agua Frescas (or literally translated, “fresh waters”) originated in Mexico.
 However, they grew in popularity and are now made in the US and Central America.